How to Plan a Trip to Tahiti Like a Pro

 When is the Best Time to Visit Tahiti

-When thinking about how to plan a trip to Tahiti, this is really the most important thing to consider.
+Weather is the most important factor when planning a trip to Tahiti.
 Being in the tropics, Tahiti has two distinct seasons: a dry season and a wet season.
 That said, since we’re talking about small specks of land in the world’s largest ocean, this isn’t an exact science.

-• June-September: the “dry” season is the best time to visit Tahiti.
-This period is marked by trade winds, which sweep the region, bringing cooler temperatures, less humidity, less cloud-cover, and obviously less rain.
-July also sees the annual Heiva Festival in Tahiti, a celebration of traditional Polynesian culture, with minor festivals on other islands throughout June and July.
+The dry season in French Polynesia usually runs from June to October, which is considered the best time to visit Tahiti.
+This period is marked by trade winds sweeping the region, bringing cooler temperatures, less humidity, less cloud cover, and less rain.
+July also sees the Heiva Festival in Tahiti, a celebration of traditional Polynesian culture, with minor festivals on other islands throughout June and July.
 From August to October, humpback whales visit French Polynesia.
-Due to the cooling trade winds, choppy waters in the lagoons can make things uncomfortable during periods of high swells.
+Due to the cooling trade winds, choppy lagoons can make things uncomfortable during high swells.

-• November-March: The “wet” season begins in late November and lasts until April.
-It doesn’t rain all the time and a typical day will start with a dry and cloud-free morning, rain the afternoon (often time only on the “wet” side of the island), and a perfect sunset.
+Running from December to April, the wet season is a time of abundance during which the islands are lush and the fruit is plentiful.
+It doesn’t rain all the time, and cyclones are rare.
+A typical day starts with a dry and cloud-free morning, afternoon rain (often only on the “wet” side of the island), and a perfect sunset.
 That said, there are prolonged periods of rain, especially during December.
-Though rare in French Polynesia, cyclones are also a possibility during these months.
-Humidity levels and cloud-cover are also high during this period but accommodation rates are lower.
+Humidity levels and cloud cover are high during this period, but accommodation rates are lower.
 Another bonus is generally calm and flat lagoons, perfect for snorkeling and photos.

 Le-Tahaa-Resort-Motu-Tautau-Tahaa-French-Polynesia